Tony Wakeford: Sol Invictus

-In 1987, Wakeford formed the neofolk band Sol Invictus, adapting the band's name from a cult that predated Christianity.
+In 1987, Wakeford distanced himself from right-wing views, and formed the neofolk band Sol Invictus, adapting the band's name from a cult that predated Christianity.
 The band's music combines acoustic guitar playing and "neo-classical instrumentation" with elements of industrial music.
 Due to Wakeford's past political associations, Sol Invictus has been accused of neo-fascism.

 In 1990, Wakeford formed his own record label, Tursa.
 With distribution by World Serpent Distribution, Tursa released numerous albums by Sol Invictus, starting with Trees in Winter.
 After World Serpent dissolved in the 2000s, Cold Spring began distributing the band's albums.